 I really don’t have the time to write enough content to post every day as I have a family life, a husband, a child, dogs and bunnies which all keep me busy!
 My blog has to fit around my life, not the other way around, that said, I absolutely love blogging and really enjoy what I get from it.
 The blogging community is so supportive, friendly and helpful, I couldn’t imagine not doing it now.
 I haven’t lost the enthusiasm I started with and I still get that same buzz from finishing a post and hitting publish.

-One day I hope to get a bespoke theme from Pipdig where I can design some of the layout and features myself as I see this is what some of the big bloggers do but for now, I will keep on trying to grow my blog and readership and continue with my belief that something wonderful is about to happen!
+One day I hope to get a bespoke theme from Pipdig where I can design some of the layouts and features myself as I see this is what some of the big bloggers do but for now, I will keep on trying to grow my blog and readership and continue with my belief that something wonderful is about to happen!

 You can see all the Pipdig themes here.

-If you want to have a look at the Sitegrond hosting packages click the banner below
+If you want to have a look at the SiteGround hosting packages click the banner below

 Are you self-hosted or plan to?
 If you have any questions I’ll be happy to help if I can.